abdiarale86/2-tier-terraform-project/README.md

 # 2-tier-terraform-project

-The project was laid out in the following segments.
+The project was laid out in the following segments:

 Create VPC